This comprehensive guide covers everything you need to know about wisdom teeth removal.

-Even though, as we discussed before, the wisdom tooth is not really necessary any more, the body has yet to stop producing the third molar entirely for everybody.
+Even though, as I discussed before, the wisdom tooth is not really necessary any more, the body has yet to stop producing the third molar entirely for everybody.

 Therefore, the result is that the teeth try to position themselves as best they can, but if there is little or no space there can be complications.

 Pain is the alert the body gives to something not being quite right.

 Wisdom teeth can fully erupt, partially erupt, become impacted, or may not form at all (agenesis).

 When wisdom teeth break through the gums (erupt) you can expect:

 - A mild pain in the area around the third molar.

 - A sensation of pressure on the gum and surrounding teeth.